Data Types and Operators in Tableau

 -

-- Binary: Represents binary data, such as images or files.
+- Binary: This data type represents binary data, such as images or files.

-- Object: Represents any data type that cannot be classified into other specific types.
+- Object: This data type represents any data type that cannot be classified into other specific types.

 (B) Additional Data Type in Tableau: